-In October the days will start getting shorter, the nights are longer and the weather means everywhere looks duller.
-The clocks go back Sunday 28 October 2018.
+During autumn and winter the days are shorter, the nights are longer and the damp, colder weather means everywhere looks dull.

-During the day all road users should consider wearing fluorescent or bright colours, for instance: yellow, orange, bright green, white, pink and bright red.
+During the day you should consider wearing fluorescent or brighter colours which stand out, for instance: yellow, orange, bright green, white, pink and bright red.

 When you need to cross the road at night, try to use safer places like: